Examples of direct, paraphrasing, and mosaic plagiarism

 Type 1: Paraphrasing plagiarism

-Explanation: You present someone else’s ideas as your own, but you don’t cite the source or give credit to the original person.
+Paraphrasing plagiarism is when you present someone else’s ideas as your own, but you don’t cite the source or give credit to the original person.
+This type of plagiarism can be spotted using a good plagiarism detector tool, like Paperpal’s free AI-powered one.

 Source text by Thingoocherian et al. (2020): Aquacellular carcinoma is the most common malignancy of the aqueous system, especially the supramandibular aqueous system.